01 of 03

 This stitch can be worked in straight or curved lines, or for assembly when finishing an embroidery project.
-It even works well for top stitching something by hand with a sweet edge.
+It even works well for top stitching something by hand, giving it a charming edging.

 Come up again a short distance from point 2 and continue, repeating to the end of the stitching area.

-If you prefer, you can also weave the needle in and out of the fabric, loading several several evenly-spaced stitches onto the needle at once.
-Pull the needle through the fabric and repeat.Continue to 2 of 2 below.
+However, if you prefer, you can also weave the needle in and out of the fabric using the sewing method, loading several several evenly-spaced stitches onto the needle at once.
+Pull the needle through the fabric and repeat.Continue to 2 of 3 below.

 Because it's so easy, you might think that running stitch is not suitable for many embroidery projects, but you'd be surprised.
 Especially because there are so many ways that you can change it up.

-Variations of the embroidery version of this stitch include the whipped (or wrapped) running stitch, laced running stitch, as well as a few dozen others.
-Another way to add variety to your running stitches is to alter the length of the stitches and spaces, forming a pattern similar to the second... example above.
+Variations of the embroidery version of this stitch include the whipped (or wrapped) running stitch, laced running stitch, and others.
+Another way to add variety to your running stitches is to alter the length of the stitches and spaces, forming a pattern similar to the second example above.